Personal accident cover: What you need to know

 To find out what’s not covered, look for policy exclusions.
 Personal accident policy exclusions usually include self-inflicted injuries and may include dental injuries.

-We can’t stress enough how important it is to read the policy details so you’re aware of what is and isn’t included by your policy.
+We can’t stress enough how important it is to read the policy details so you’re aware of what is and isn’t included in your policy.
 You’ll also need to disclose any pre-existing medical conditions (including those caused by a previous injury) when applying for coverage.

 It’s also important to note that personal accident insurance can be cancelled by the insurer.
 For example, if you change your job, your insurer may be able to cancel or decline to renew your policy.